forem/forem/docs/frontend/webpacker.md

 # Webpacker

-DEV has two Javascript codebases.
+DEV has two JavaScript codebases.

-One contains plain Javascript, you can read about it [in its own guide](/frontend/plain-js).
+One contains plain JavaScript, you can read about it [in its own guide](/frontend/plain-js).

 The other one is managed by [Webpacker](https://github.com/rails/webpacker), and